 It should at least cover:

 What are the vehicles like?

 Most of the drivers we use are full-time employees.
-They have been trained by us in customer relationship, tourism-related topics, environmental issues and vehicle maintenance.
+They have been trained by us in customer relationships, tourism-related topics, environmental issues, and vehicle maintenance.
 They are very familiar with the routes we take.
 Some drivers, especially on the less frequented routes are contract drivers, who work part-time for the company.
-These drivers are always experienced, reliable and very knowledgable of the areas they will take you.
+These drivers are always experienced, reliable, and very knowledgeable of the areas they will take you.

 What currency should I carry with me?

 The official currency of Tanzania is the Shilling.
 Smaller amounts of money are usually paid in Shilling, whereas larger amounts of money are paid in US$.
 In September 2009 1 US$ was worth approximately 1,320 Shillings.
 Money can be exchanged at the Bureaux de Change which can be found at any larger town and in the airports.
 Make sure that they change your money at the rate which is written in front of the bureau.

 Travelers from the US are advised to bring US$ in currency; make sure that the bills you bring are dated 2003 or later, as currency dated earlier may be rejected by currency exchange places.
 Also, we at ZARA won’t accept US$ bills that have been issued before 2003.
 You will get a better exchange rate for 50 and 100 dollar bills than for smaller bills.
 There are several banks where you can use ATMs.
 Visa card is the most widely accepted credit card.